lucasjoliveau/doc/es/developer/reference/upgrades/upgrade_utils.md

     $ python3 -m pip install git+https://github.com/odoo/upgrade-util@master

-On [Odoo.sh](https://www.odoo.sh/) it is recommended to add it to the `requirements.txt` of the custom repository.
+On [Konvergo ERP.sh](https://www.odoo.sh/) it is recommended to add it to the `requirements.txt` of the custom repository.
 For this, add the following line inside the file: